Digilent/ArtyZ7-20-DMMShield-OLED-Demo/README.md

 # ArtyZ7-20-DMMShield-OLED-Demoy <!-- Replace this line with the project name -->
 DMM Shield OLED demo, implemented on ArtyZ7-20.

-Demonstrates the use of DMM Shield library modules.
+Demonstrates the use of DMM Shield library modules (https://github.com/Digilent/ArtyZ7-20-DMMShield-Library).
 User interface is implemented using the DMM Shield library simple UART command interpreter and PmodOLED which displays some basic DMM information.

 Created for Vivado 2016.4